 The purpose of this study is to quantitatively and qualitatively evaluate the scientific products of Iran and the world in the Scopus citation database on the subject of Earthquake studies in the period 2019 to 2021.
 In this study, with the scientometric approach, VOSviewer software (Van Eck and Waltman, 2009, 2020) and co-occurrence analysis of keywords for scientific mapping and thematic exploring have been used.

 The present study shows that the number of researchers in the field of earthquakes, reported in the Scopus database, is equal to 112262 articles, which after being limited to 2019 to 2021, this number reached 15270 articles.
 In addition, the growth trend of research in the field of applied seismology in earth sciences has followed an exponential growth pattern and has grown significantly in the last three years.
-China, the United States, Japan and Italy are ranked first to fourth in the world in research and production of scientific articles and are still in the forefront in the field of earthquake science and knowledge.
-A study of Iran's scientific production in comparison with other countries in two different periods shows that Iran, while in the period 2007-2009 were not in the list of top 15 countries in the field of earthquake research, but in the last three years it has ranked ninth and has reached almost the same level as Germany.
-In other top countries, however, there has been no significant change, despite slight shifts in rankings.
+China, the United States, Japan, and Italy are ranked first to fourth in the world in research and production of scientific articles and are still at the forefront in the field of earthquake science and knowledge.
+A study of Iran's scientific production in comparison with other countries in two different periods shows that Iran, in the period 2007-2009 was not on the list of top 15 countries in the field of earthquake research, but in the last three years, it has ranked ninth and has reached almost the same level as Germany.
+However, there has been no significant change in other top countries, despite slight shifts in rankings.

 In addition, the number of articles by different research institutes in the field of earthquake knowledge in the period 2019-2021 is shown in Figure 6.
-As can be seen, most of the scientific output has been provided by Chinese research institutions, and several American and Asian universities have also been contributed to the production of earthquake knowledge in subsequent rankings.
-Most of the scientific products related to earthquakes in Iran are the results of research by researchers from the University of Tehran, the International Institute of Earthquake Engineering and Seismology (IIEES) and the Sharif University of Technology as the first to third ranks.
+As can be seen, most of the scientific output has been provided by Chinese research institutions, and several American and Asian universities have also contributed to producing earthquake knowledge in subsequent rankings.
+Most of the scientific products related to earthquakes in Iran are the results of research by researchers from the University of Tehran, the International Institute of Earthquake Engineering and Seismology (IIEES), and the Sharif University of Technology as the first to third ranks.